Rebecca Strang, President

 Michelle Bain, has a vast breadth of governance, business management and professional surveying experience.
 She has 22 years of corporate experience as a director, manager and company owner of Cato Bolam Consultants Ltd, a multi-discipline surveying, planning, engineering and environmental consultancy with multiple offices.
 Michelle is a highly respected Registered Professional Surveyor within the land development industry and she has considerable not-for-profit governance experience in the sport of sailing both at international and national levels.

 Simon is the Stream representative on the S+SNZ Board and has for many years been a member of the Examination Panel representing the GIS, Photogrammetry and Remote Sensing disciplines.
-He has a MSurv degree from Otago University and a MSc degree in Photogrammetry from ITC (Netherlands).
+He has an MSurv degree from Otago University and an MSc degree in Photogrammetry from ITC (Netherlands).

 Simon is passionate about the opportunities that the converging survey, spatial, technology and IT markets provide for spatial and surveying professionals.
 His role on the S+SNZ Board is to help ensure that the S+SNZ organisation and its members are ready to take advantage of this rapidly evolving environment.